This post may contain affiliate links. Please read our disclosure policy.

 For the past two years, I’ve made this Healthy Harvest Fresh Apple Cake, which is much lighter and healthier than Mom’s original, while still satisfying my craving.

-I loved the notes included with this slow cooker cake recipe.
+I loved the cooking notes included with this slow cooker cake recipe.
 If they hadn’t been there I would have panicked too.
 “When I first made this cake I was sure I should have used more flour, sugar and eggs.
 But I decided to see if the apples were juicy enough to hold things together and wind up with a dense and delicious finish.
 And it worked!!”

 It really is mostly chopped apples coated with what seems like too little cake batter.
 But go with it!

-I made a few changes from the original recipe.
-I substituted 3 tablespoons canola oil for 1/4 cup melted butter.
-Decreased the sugar from 1 cup to 3/4 cup.
-And decreased the chopped nuts from 1/2 cup to 1/4 cup, to save a few calories/Weight Watchers Points.
+- Decreased the chopped nuts from 1/2 cup to 1/4 cup, to save a few calories/Weight Watchers Points.

 This apple cake turned out better than I expected.
 It was sweet, but not too sweet, with a nice hint of cinnamon.